What is Determiner Order?

 Check the example out to get to know this structure:

 - distributive (pre-determiner) + demonstrative + numeral (post-determiner) + head noun

 In this example, the above structure is used:

 - distributive (pre-determiner) + possessive + numeral (post-determiner) + head noun

 Determiners of the Same Category

-Two central determiners or two pre-determiners cannot be used with each other at the same time, but there are two post-determiners that are possible to be used with each other.
+Two central determiners or two pre-determiners cannot be used with each other at the same time, but there are two specific post-determiners that can be used with each other.
 Here is the structure and the example: